 Columbia University in the City of New York

-Columbia University was founded in 1754 and offers a wide variety of programs through 21 schools and nearly 100 departments.
+Columbia University was founded in 1754 and offers a wide variety of programs through 20 schools and 114 departments.
 The physical therapy program is housed within the Columbia University Medical Center and College of Physicians and Surgeons and offers a doctoral degree in the field.

 Doctor of Physical Therapy

 City University of New York

-More than 530,000 degree-seeking and continuing education students are enrolled annually at programs within the 24 institutions through the City University of New York (CUNY) system in NYC.
-The Graduate Center offers more than 30 doctoral programs, including physical therapy.
+More than 516,000 degree-seeking and continuing education students are enrolled annually at programs within the 24 institutions through the City University of New York (CUNY) system in NYC.
+The Graduate Center offers more than 40 doctoral and master's programs, including physical therapy.
 The DPT program is available at CUNY's Hunter College and College of Staten Island locations.

 Doctor of Physical Therapy

 The DPT program awarded between the Graduate Center and either Hunter College or the College of Staten Island is a three-year program that consists of 105 credits.
 This is a comprehensive program that will train students through lectures, theory and hands-on experiences to apply research methods in a variety of areas to their clinical practice.
-Students enrolled at Hunter College will begin in the summer and take two courses, clinical anatomy and medical terminology.
-The College of Staten Island's DPT program begins in the fall and students will take a number of courses including medical terminology, introduction to physical therapy practice and research design.
-Coursework through both colleges will focus on topics such as advanced anatomy and physiology, fitness theory, kinesiology, neurology, rehabilitation and electrotherapy.
+Students begin in the summer and take two courses, clinical anatomy and medical terminology.
+In the fall, courses are taken in patient care, upper extremity kinesiology and human physiology.
+Other coursework through both colleges will focus on topics such as physical modalities, acute physical therapy, research design, kinesiology, neurology and rehabilitation.
 In addition to the required coursework, all students must pass several comprehensive examinations, undergo clinical internships and complete a research project.